flowdas/typeable/docs/api/typeable.rst

    You cannot create an instance, you can only type cast with :func:`cast`.

    Values converted to this type can be passed directly to :func:`json.dumps` and :func:`json.dump` in the standard library.

+.. class:: NoneOf(arg: Constraint, *args: Constraint)

+   :Class:`Constraint` which must not satisfy any of the constraints passed as arguments.

 .. class:: Object(value = dataclasses.MISSING, /, *, ctx: Context = None, **kwargs)